interlay/interlay.github.io/docs/vault/overview.md

 `Vault Revenue = Total Fee Pool * (Vault Capacity / Total Vault Capacity)`

 ?> Example: Assume that it would be possible to lock 400 BTC in total at the moment.
 It does not matter how many BTC are already locked in the capacity based calculation.
 If 20 or 300 BTC of the 400 BTC are currently locked does not play a role.
 Next, say Vault Alice has overall capacity to safeguard 40 BTC (does not matter how many BTC are already locked with her).
 The bridge fees (issue and redeem) for the current block are 1 iBTC and the block rewards are 20 INTR.
 Vault Alice receives 40/400 = 0.1 of the total fees distributed which accounts to 0.1 iBTC and 2 INTR in that block.

+?> Note: vaults that have their status set to "issuing disabled" do not receive any rewards.

 ## Collateral